 Have a Dedicated Work Space

 Ensure you have an assigned space in which you work.
-Working from your bed can make it difficult to know when to begin or stop working.
+Remote working challenges are evident, especially when it is hard to know when to begin or stop the schedule.
 It is important to have a distinguished workspace and a relaxing space.
 Working directly from your bed in your PJs encourages a poor work-life balance further sabotaging your productivity.
 Be certain your workspace is quiet and devoid of all the loud noises coming from your kids so you can focus on the task at hand.

 Mastering how to power through distractions is very essential cause everything will pull your focus when you first start working from home.
 A meditation routine will help you not spiral into worry and anxiety.